 Line the bottom of the pan with aluminum foil or use a disposable aluminum pan.

 Place silver object on top of the aluminum, making sure the silver touches the aluminum.

 Pour boiling water into the pan until the object is completely covered.

 Add about baking soda. (about 1/4 cup per liter or 1 cup per gallon of water).

 As you add the baking soda, the mixture may froth a bit and may spill over.
 The tarnish will begin to disappear quickly.
 For badly tarnished silver, you may need to repeat the experiment a 2nd time to remove all traces of tarnish.

 Another thing you can do is buy "coin cleaner" (some coin stores sell it).
 I don't remember the chemical in it, but it is a blue liquid, very watery.
 You soak the silver in it for a few seconds, agitate the solution while it's soaking, wash it off, and the tarnish is gone.
-I have heard that you should not use it on silver plated objects though.
-I have a sterling rope chain, and that is what I do for it.

 I do outdoor craft shows and love working with beads.
 I purchased small gift boxes with clear lids about 2 x 3 inches.
 They look good with one pair of silver plated dangle earrings in each box.
 They tarnish very quickly and it takes 3 times longer to clean a pair than to make a new pair.